Columbus has been dubbed a Midwestern style capital by The New York Times and one of the top ten best cities to start a career by Time.

 Columbus recently beat out 78 cities in the U.S. Department of Transportation's Smart City Challenge to win $50 million in grants to supplement the $90 million the city has raised to modernize transportation; plans include corridors for self-driving vehicles and a fleet of electric city cars.

-science center (COSI) and even the #1 ice cream (Jeni's Splendid Ice Creams).
-Nineteen metro parks offer oases of nature around the city, and a growing system of bike and fitness trails connects suburbs and river trails to downtown's riverfront park system.
+Nineteen metro parks offer oases of nature around the city, along with climbing walls, hiking trails and botanical gardens.
+A growing system of fitness trails connects suburbs and river trails to downtown's riverfront park system.
+It's easy to explore Columbus on two wheels: Rent a CoGo bike at stations located around the city.